Walking Home with You

-Hōkago Kitaku Biyori (放課後帰宅びより) is a Japanese manga series written and illustrated by Mai Matsuda.
-It began serialization in Futabasha's Manga Action magazine in August 2023, and has been compiled into five volumes as of October 2025.
+Walking Home with You (放課後帰宅びより, Hōkago Kitaku Biyori) is a Japanese manga series written and illustrated by Mai Matsuda.
+It began serialization in Futabasha's Manga Action magazine in August 2023, and has been compiled into six volumes as of June 2026.
 An anime adaptation has been announced.

 Plot

 The series follows Shun Satō, a first-year high school student who has become annoyed at others constantly requesting him to join a club.
 He ends up becoming involved with his classmate Naoki Satō after she overhears him complaining about his desire not to join a club.
-The two bond over going home together every day as part of the "Hyper Going Home Club".
+The two bond over going home together every day as part of the "Hyper-Epic Head-Home Club".